crabbits/is_palindrome/README.md

 # is_palindrome

-TODO: Write a gem description
+Checks if a string is a palindrome

 ## Installation